Vyškov: Sights

 The Vyškov Castle was originally a Gothic castle, rebuilt into the current form in 1665–1682.
 Today it houses the regional museum.
 The museum is known for its extensive collection folk ceramics, which was produced in Vyškov from the beginning of the 18th century until 1945.
 The castle includes a castle garden.
 The architectural landmark of the garden is the loggia from 1673.

-In the historic centre of Vyškov is the triangle-shaped Masarykovo Square.
-Its landmark is the Renaissance town hall, built in 1569.
+In the historic centre of Vyškov is the triangle-shaped square Masarykovo náměstí.
+Its main landmark is the Renaissance town hall, built in 1569.
 It has stucco decoration from the 18th century.
 In the middle of the square are a Marian column, a fountain and a well.
 The marian column comes from 1719.
 The Baroque fountain was created in the 18th century and has motif of Ganymede on an eagle.
 The well is from 1839.

-Church of the Assumption of the Virgin Mary is the main church of Vyškov.
+The Church of the Assumption of the Virgin Mary is the main church of Vyškov.
 The original late Gothic church was built in 1464–1466 and rebuilt in the Baroque style in 1773.
 A Gothic portal from the original church has been preserved.
 The Chapel of Saint Odile was added in 1692.

 The historic centre was delimited by the town walls, the remains of which have been preserved to this day.
 The town gates were demolished.

 The Jewish community is commemorated by the Jewish cemetery and the neo-Romanesque building of the former synagogue.
 The synagogue is atypically located on the town square.

 Among the most visited tourist destinations in the town is the Vyškov Zoo.
 It was opened in 1965 and keeps over 130 species of animals.
 In 2006, a Dinopark was opened in Vyškov.
 It shows life-size dinosaur models.